djeada/Data-Visualization/notes/choosing_plot_type.md

 ### 3. Box Plot

 A box plot is a graphical representation of the distribution of data.
+The idea is that a box will represent the 50% of the middle values, the top 25% will be shown above the box and bottom 25% will be shown below the box.
+Outliers are shown outside of the box area.

 A box plot is usually based on five essential summary statistics:
 * The minimum (excluding outliers)
 * The first quartile
 * The median (or second quartile)